MicMat7008/basicjslib/README.md

 # basicjslib
-Just a basic Javascript lib with sleep function
+Just a basic Javascript lib with some functions that i use